Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 Call today at

 In an effort to tackle the problem of drunk and drugged driving, Ohio has strict penalties for people caught driving under the influence.
-A conviction for Operating a Vehicle under the Influence (OVI) can cost you thousands of dollars in fines and court and attorney’s fees.
+A DUI conviction in Ohio can cost you thousands of dollars in fines and court and attorney’s fees.
 Your license will get suspended, and you may even have to spend time in jail.

-For these reasons, it’s essential that you arm yourself with the best legal representation possible if you’re facing an OVI charge.
-Your Columbus OVI defense lawyer will review the prosecutor’s evidence against you and determine whether the authorities made any mistakes during your arrest, detention, or testing that might result in the dismissal of your charges.
+For these reasons, it’s essential that you arm yourself with the best legal representation possible if you’re facing a DUI charge in Ohio.
+Your Columbus DUI attorney will review the prosecutor’s evidence against you and determine whether the authorities made any mistakes during your arrest, detention, or testing that might result in the dismissal of your charges.

 It may also be possible to refute the prosecutor’s case at trial and obtain a verdict of not guilty.